ansible-collections/cloud-content-handbook/TeamPractices/Guidelines/pr_submission_and_review_guidelines.md

 Adhere to the project's branching strategies.
 Submit your PR against the appropriate branch, and understand the project's [release cycle](https://github.com/ansible-collections/cloud-content-handbook/blob/main/Releases/release_cycles.md).

 ### **10. Verify CI Status**
 Ensure that your changes pass the Continuous Integration (CI) checks.
 Address any CI failures promptly.
-To rerun the CI checks, you may comment `recheck` on the PR.
+To rerun the Zuul checks specifically, you may comment `recheck` on the PR.
+Note that this command only triggers Zuul; other CI checks must be rerun using the standard GitHub interface (e.g., clicking the "Re-run" button next to the specific check).

 If you discover issues unrelated to your PR, please open a separate issue to address them.
 This practice ensures that PRs remain concise and focused on specific changes.